World News

 Pakistan:

-The recent earthquake, coupled with a severe winter, has produced starvation conditions.
+The recent earthquake and a severe winter have produced starvation conditions.
 Recently, mudslides have hampered relief efforts.

 North Korea:

-Unpredictable and severe weather conditions compound food insecurity caused by the countries economic problems.
+Unpredictable and severe weather conditions compound food insecurity caused by the country’s economic problems.
 To date, the North Korean government has failed in its duty to provide for its starving people.
-The North Korean government has actually refused foreign aid.
+The North Korean government has refused foreign aid.

 Columbia: